-Turn taking is a really important skill for kindergarten.
+Turn-taking is an essential skill for kindergarten.
 Children need to have the ability to take turns all day long in kindergarten.
 This skill requires self-control, respect for others, and delayed gratification.
-Children need to take turns during play, while talking and interacting, and waiting for the teacher’s attention.
-This is something that can really only be taught through real life practice.
+Children need to take turns during play while talking and interacting, and waiting for the teacher’s attention.
+This is something that can really only be taught through real-life practice.

 Look for a preschool environment where teachers create a lot of healthy interpersonal interactions.
-The interactions that children have with their early teachers can set the tone for interactions and promoting positive attitudes about teachers and school in general throughout their entire academic career.
+Children’s interactions with their early teachers can set the tone for interactions and promote positive attitudes about teachers and school in general throughout their entire academic career.

-According to the NAEYC, high quality early education programs utilize evidence-based curriculums that are developmentally, culturally, and social-emotionally age-appropriate and relevant.
-It is very important that children are met where they are on their developmental spectrum.
-This helps with later skills building on previously mastered skills.
-Quality preschools base their curriculum on early learning standards for each state to ensure that each child is on track to master all of the kindergarten readiness skills in a timely manner.
+According to the NAEYC, high-quality early education programs utilize evidence-based curriculums that are developmentally, culturally, and socially-emotionally age-appropriate and relevant.
+Children must be met where they are currently at on their developmental spectrum.
+This helps with later skill-building on previously mastered skills.
+In addition, quality preschools base their curriculum on early learning standards for each state to ensure that each child is on track to master all kindergarten readiness skills promptly.

-The preschool setting is a great place to learn resilience because of all the social interactions, opportunity for risk-taking, coping skills, and problem solving.
+The preschool setting is a great place to learn resilience because of social interactions, opportunities for risk-taking, coping skills, and problem-solving.
 Having the opportunity to practice all of these skills in a supportive, age-appropriate environment with other same-age peers is really important and a key ingredient in early child development.

-The preschool setting is also great for young children to experience many emotions and witness other children experiencing a variety of emotions.
+The preschool setting is also great for young children to experience many emotions and witness other children experiencing various emotions.
 This helps to teach social-emotional skills and empathy.
-It is important that a quality preschool has teachers that take the time to discuss and process emotions that children feel and demonstrate during the day.
+A quality preschool must have teachers who discuss and process emotions that children feel and demonstrate during the day.
 It is also helpful if parents discuss this with children when they get home.
 Think about asking your child questions such as:

 - “Were any of your friends happy today?”